 In general, MVP will follow the directions and requirements in the FERC Upland Erosion Control Revegetation and Maintenance Plan (Plan) as well as the FERC Wetland and Waterbody Construction and Mitigation Procedures (Procedures) during restoration efforts.
-However, MVP will also follow any requirements of the USFS that exceed those of the FERC Plan and Procedures when conducting restoration efforts on the JNF including the Suggested Seeding Techniques for Pipeline Rights-of-Way and Associated Disturbances on the Monongahela and George Washington-Jefferson National Forests and the USFS Tree and Shrub Planting Guidelines for Pipeline Rights-of-Way and Associated Disturbances.
-The additional USFS requirements and measures that have been identified to-date have been incorporated into this plan.
+However, MVP will also follow any requirements of the FS that exceed those of the FERC Plan and Procedures when conducting restoration efforts on the JNF including the Suggested Seeding Techniques for Pipeline Rights-of-Way and Associated Disturbances on the Monongahela and George Washington-Jefferson National Forests and the FS Tree and Shrub Planting Guidelines for Pipeline Rights-of-Way and Associated Disturbances.
+The additional FS requirements and measures that have been identified to-date have been incorporated into this plan.
 The FERC Plan and Procedures can be found in Attachments H-1 and H-2 of this document.
-The USFS recommendations for seeding techniques and seed mixes can be found in Attachment H-3.
-Finally, the USFS Tree and Shrub Planting Guidelines for Pipeline Rights-of-Way and Associated Disturbances can be found in Attachment H-4.
+The FS recommendations for seeding techniques and seed mixes can be found in Attachment H-3.
+The FS Tree and Shrub Planting Guidelines for Pipeline Rights-of-Way and Associated Disturbances can be found in Attachment H-4.
+Tree and shrub planting plans for scenery mitigation can be found in Attachment H-5.
+And finally, reconnaissance and relocation reports of the identified Rock Skullcap (Scutellaria saxatilis) species located within the JNF can be found in Attachment H-6.

-If any variances from the FERC Plan and Procedures or the USFS's restoration requirements are necessary on the JNF, MVP would be required to file for a variance request and this request would need to be approved by the FERC and USFS before it could be implemented.
-These variance requests would need to be filed for and approved on a case-by-case basis.
+If any variances from the FERC Plan and Procedures or the FS's restoration requirements are necessary on the JNF, MVP would be required to file for a variance request and this request would need to be approved by the FERC and FS before it could be implemented.
+Variance requests would need to be filed for and approved on a case-by-case basis.